-At least three weeks before your final oral examination, you must submit a draft of your dissertation as a .pdf to email@example.com for format review.
-If your document is too large to send over email, you can also send the draft via dropbox or google docs and share that file with firstname.lastname@example.org.
-Be sure your draft includes all preliminary pages, references, and your CV.
-You will be notified if the format is approved or if changes are required.
+At least three weeks before your defense you must submit a draft of your dissertation as a .pdf to email@example.com for a format review.
+Please follow all formatting requirements stated in the library guide while preparing your dissertation draft, and include all required elements such as the preliminary pages, references, and your CV.
+You will be notified if the format is approved or if any changes are required.
 It is advised that all formatting issues be resolved before you defend your dissertation.
-Following your defense, please allow ample time to complete all requirements and content revisions that re required by your committee.
+Following your defense, please allow ample time to complete all requirements and content revisions that are required by your committee.

 Final Dissertation Submission

 The submission in the ETD will be reviewed by the Graduate School of Arts & Sciences (GRS) Records Office, then forwarded to the Mugar Library ETD Administrator for the final format review.
+If GRS or Mugar Library notifies you of necessary corrections or changes, those edits must be made immediately.
 When that review is complete, the dissertation will be submitted to ProQuest/UMI.
-If GRS or Mugar Library notifies you of necessary corrections or changes, those edits must be made immediately.

 All-University Commencement ceremonies are held once each year in May.
-Graduates will be contacted directly by the Graduate School of Arts & Sciences (GRS) in the Spring semester with information on the GRS PhD Hooding Ceremony.
+Graduates will be contacted directly by the Graduate School of Arts & Sciences (GRS) in the spring semester with information on the GRS PhD Hooding Ceremony.